chonnicha7075-creator/Hamham/README.md

 ## 📜 License

-MIT — use it, modify it, share it, sell it if you can find someone to buy.
-Just don't claim you wrote it.
+MIT — Do not modify, resell, or use this product commercially.

 ## 🌹 Credits